 The application of AI in lesion detection addresses another critical issue – the variability in interpretation among radiologists.
 Disparities in expertise and experience can lead to inconsistencies in diagnosis.
 AI serves is an objective and standardized tool, mitigating disparities and promoting uniformity in csPCa detection.

-The future of prostate cancer management
+The future of AI in prostate cancer management

 The integration of AI into prostate cancer management is poised to revolutionize the field.
 Looking forward, AI-powered tools will move beyond lesion detection at a given point in time and play an increasingly pivotal role in personalized treatment plans, providing more precise insights into disease progression and optimizing therapeutic strategies.